Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 - Hamstring: place one foot on top of a low table, bending at the hips, and reach for your toe.
 Hold for 30 seconds, switch legs.

-- Quads: with a table in front to hold onto, put a chair behind you and place one foot on top.
+- Quads: with a table in front to hold onto, put a chair behind you, and place one foot on top.
 Squeeze buttocks and hold for 30 seconds.

 - Calves: holding onto a wall, step back with one foot, try to get the heel on the floor.
 Hold for 30 seconds and switch legs.

 - Chest: facing a wall place one palm against a wall.
-Turn body slowly away from a wall till you feel a mild stretch across the chest.
+Turn the body slowly away from a wall till you feel a mild stretch across the chest.
 Hold 30 seconds.

-Garcia recommends avoiding fast foods, eating late at night, processed foods and unconscious eating for beginners wanting to lose weight.
+Garcia recommends avoiding fast foods, eating late at night, processed foods, and unconscious eating for beginners wanting to lose weight.

-Additionally, trends, fad diets and quick fixes – and anything or anyone that promises quick or overnight results – should be avoided by beginners wanting to drop pounds and get in shape, according to Dr. Fenwick.
+Additionally, trends, fad diets, and quick fixes – and anything or anyone that promises quick or overnight results – should be avoided by beginners wanting to drop pounds and get in shape, according to Dr. Fenwick.

 “There is no magic pill to lose weight or get in shape,” said Dr. Fenwick, noting a quote by Oprah Winfrey: if there was a magic pill I would have found it by now and used it.

 “It takes time to lose weight the healthy way, and keep it off,” Dr. Fenwick emphasized.
-“It requires modifications of your lifestyle, acquiring new habits and new skills, and it takes times to change.”
+“It requires modifications of your lifestyle, acquiring new habits and new skills, and it takes time to change.”

 Same thing with getting in shape.

-“There is no legislature requiring any licenses or regulations of trainers; so anybody can take an online certification, and become a certified trainer,” Dr. Fenwick warned.
+“There is no legislation requiring any licenses or regulations of trainers; so anybody can take an online certification, and become a certified trainer,” Dr. Fenwick warned.
 “Gyms are paying barely above minimum wage, so they don’t care what certifications the trainer possesses.”